 The candidate will analyze key readings from a pre-determined source in order to identify the works’ theoretical underpinnings, scholarly support, and practical implications.
 Responses will be provided as brief essays in current APA format.
 (MLO: E, F)

 The candidate will write a 5–7-page research-based paper in current APA format that focuses on the evolution of student engagement.
 The paper must include at least 5 references including the course textbook and in addition to the Bible.
 (MLO: B, C, D, E)

 The candidate will explore various university websites and resources in order to identify specific themes across modern student service departments.
 (MLO: A)

 The candidate will create a formal proposal for a comprehensive university student support plan including specific academic, co-curricular, and intervention strategies.
 A minimum of 5 sources in current APA format will be required, and emphasis will be placed on the synthesis of theory and practice.
 (MLO: A, B, C, D, E, F, G)

-Each quiz will cover the Reading & Study material for the assigned module/week.
+Each quiz will cover the Learn material for the assigned module: week.
 Each quiz will be open-book/open-notes, contain multiple-choice questions, and have a 45-minute time limit.
 (MLO: B, F)